Performance Measurement with Asymmetrical Traffic Using Simple Two-Way Active Measurement Protocol (STAMP)

 Figure 3: Layer 3 Address Group Sub-TLV Format

-The Value field consists of the following fields:
+The Value field of the Layer 3 Address Group sub-TLV consists of the

 Prefix Length: A one-octet unsigned integer field that contains

-the length, in bits, of the network prefix part of the value in
+the length, in bits, of the prefix of the value in the IP Prefix

-Reserved: A two-octet field.
-The field MUST be zeroed on
+Reserved: A three-octet field.
+The field MUST be set to zeros on

 transmission and ignored on receipt.

-IP Network Prefix: A variable-length field.
-Depending on the
+IP Prefix: A variable-length field.
+The length of the field is

 [RFC7497] defines the problem of access rate measurement in access